 Setting Sustainability Targets

 Leading organisations are now setting carbon reduction targets aligned with the latest climate science.
-Measuring your carbon footprint is an advantageous way to start taking a look at the overall impact your product or organisation has on the environment and society, and setting emission reduction targets, including Science-based targets.
+Measuring your carbon footprint is an advantageous way to start taking a look at the overall impact your product or organisation has on the environment and society.
+It can also aid you with setting emission reduction targets, including science-based targets.

-Targets adopted by companies to reduce GHG emissions are considered “science-based” if they are in line with the level of decarbonization required to keep global temperature increase below 2°C compared to preindustrial temperatures, as described in the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).
+Targets adopted by companies to reduce greenhouse gas (GHG) emissions are considered ‘science-based’ if they are in line with the level of decarbonisation required to keep global temperature increase below 2°C compared to preindustrial temperatures, as described in the Sixth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).

 Carbon calculations are also necessary for sustainability target setting and strategy development.
-By measuring and reporting GHG emissions companies can begin to set carbon targets and put in place carbon management initiatives to reduce emissions in the future.
-Sustainability target setting and strategy and managerial approach development are also required in many sustainability reporting frameworks, such as Global Reporting Initiative standards.
+By measuring and reporting GHG emissions, companies can begin to set carbon targets and put in place carbon management initiatives to reduce emissions in the future.
+Sustainability target setting, and strategy and managerial approach development, are also required in many sustainability reporting frameworks, such as Global Reporting Initiative (GRI) standards.

 Science-based target setting requires a quantified approach to establishing your carbon footprint and considering the opportunities for emission reductions.
-Measuring GHG emissions and carbon calculations, as well as assessments of the introduced measure on your emissions reduction, both become a necessary step in your sustinability activities.
+Measuring GHG emissions, carbon calculations, and assessing the introduced emission reduction measures, will all become a required part of your sustainability activities.